ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 ## Day 9: Autumnal Migration

 We arrived at a very lucky time.
-The herders were moving to their final camp before winter.
+The herders were undertaking their annual Autumnal migration to their final camp before winter.
 This happens because the reindeer need to move into the forest, where they can plump up before winter, where there is a lot of grass.
 Also in the valley where we spent the night, the reindeer travel far and can be difficult to herd, whereas in the new location they stay closer.

 {% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-04_20-27-02-700000_evan.webp" description="A curious reindeer pokes their head into the ortz." %}